Luka Berulava: 2019–20 season: Debut of Butaeva/Berulava, Youth Olympics medals

+Pair skating with Karina Safina

-2021–22 season: Debut of Safina/Berulava
+2021–22 season: Debut of Safina/Berulava, Beijing Olympics, and World Junior champions

 After the end of his partnership with Butaeva, Berulava formed a new partnership with Russian pair skater Karina Safina.
 With international junior competition resuming following the COVID-19 pandemic causing the 2020–21 junior season to be cancelled, Safina/Berulava made their Junior Grand Prix debut at the 2021 JGP Slovakia. they won the silver medal behind gold medal-winning Russian team Mukhortova/Evgenyev, and ahead of third place Russian team Kostiukovich/Briukhanov.
 Their placement marked Georgia's first Junior Grand Prix medal in pair skating.

 Safina/Berulava next made their senior international debut at the 2021 CS Nebelhorn Trophy to attempt to qualify a berth for Georgia in the pairs event at the 2022 Winter Olympics.
 The team set a new personal best to win the short program by a narrow margin over German team Hase/Seegert.
 They fell to third in the free program after losing their forward inside death spiral and one of their lifts, and ultimately finished third overall to successfully qualify for an Olympic spot in their discipline for Georgia.
 Berulava remarked afterwards, "we would like to have done it in a better, nicer way."
 Their performance, along with Georgian ice dance team Kazakova/Reviya's podium placement, also qualified a spot for Georgia in the Olympic team event.

 Safina/Berulava returned to the Junior Grand Prix circuit in October for their second assignment, the 2021 JGP Austria in Linz.
 They placed third in both segments to finish third overall behind Russian teams Khabibullina/Knyazhuk and Mukhortova/Evgenyev.
 Due to the unique qualification process for the 2021–22 season, the team did not advance to the 2021–22 Junior Grand Prix Final, despite two podium finishes.

 In December, Safina/Berulava faced domestic rivals Metelkina/Parkman for the first time in international competition at the 2021 CS Golden Spin of Zagreb.
 Safina/Berulava set a new personal best to win the short program but fell to eighth in the free program standings after errors on their side-by-side jumping passes and losing their forward inside death spiral.
 The team placed seventh overall, while Metelkina/Parkman advanced onto the podium and took home the silver medal.
 Metelkina/Parkman initially received the nod for the Georgian pairs berth at the 2022 European Championships; however, Safina/Berulava replaced them after they withdrew from the event on 9 January.
 At Europeans, Safina/Berulava placed sixth in the short program after falling on their side-by-side triple Salchows.
 They delivered a stronger performance in the free skate, albeit still struggling with their side-by-side jumps, to climb to fourth in the segment and fourth overall, the best of the non-Russian competitors.